June 1st, 2020: Berkeley Lab is hiring!

-network-independent, high-performance communication primitives tailored for
+network-independent, high-performance communication primitives including

 such as UPC,